aptalca/docker-amazon-echo-ha-bridge/README.md

 **NEW:**
 You can now access the WebUI at SERVERIP:8080/configurator.html
-It is much much easier to manage device that way
+It is much much easier to manage connected devices that way